-- If you ever run out of coins, turn off your Gameboy and turn it back on, and you will be back with the highest number of coins you had through the whole progress!
+- If you ever run out of coins, turn off your Gameboy and turn it back on, and you will be back with the highest number of coins you had through the whole process!

 - If you get bored of playing the slots, also just turn off without saving.
-Also, it might be good to turn off when you're more than 700 coins under the number you remembered, as not even two jackpots in a row would get you higher.
+Also, it might be good to turn off when you're more than 700 coins under the number you remembered, as not even two slot jackpots in a row would get you higher.

 - Do this until you have enough coins for the Pokémon or TM you want.

 If you chose Chikorita, I suggest that you make it stay away from this battle.
 If you chose Cyndaquil, be aware that Falkner's Pidgey and Pidgeotto know Mud-slap, which is a Ground type attack and therefore super effective on Cyndaquil, and although it's weak (10 base damage) and won't hurt you very much, it lowers accuracy and because it's super effective, Falkner will like to use it on Cyndaquil and that might give you some accuracy problems if you're unlucky.
 If you chose Totodile, you're neither at an advantage nor disadvantage, as they will use Gust which won't lower your accuracy.
 But whichever starter you chose, your best bet against this gym is a Geodude with Rock throw (level 11), although it could have the same problems as Cyndaquil if you're unlucky (either you don't beat Pidgeotto in one hit or you miss at the first Rock throw).
 It could take some time to train it to level 11, but it's well worth it.
 A Pidgey with Gust I once used did well too, if you don't want to use Geodude for some reason.